techidaily/site-win-online/source/_posts/enhancing-pc-protection-how-often-to-refresh-windows-defender-according-to-industry-pros-at-yl-software.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://extra-guidance.techidaily.com/new-mastering-the-art-of-podcasting-with-androids-best-six/"><u>[New] Mastering the Art of Podcasting with Android's Best Six</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/ed-2024-approved-convert-youtube-music-seamlessly-for-mac-users-2023-edition/"><u>[Updated] 2024 Approved Convert YouTube Music Seamlessly for Mac Users, 2023 Edition</u></a></li>
+<li><a href="https://fox-hovers.techidaily.com/new-2024-approved-ultimate-edit-suite-for-mobile-app-devices/"><u>[New] 2024 Approved Ultimate Edit Suite for Mobile App Devices</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/updated-in-2024-sell-more-grow-faster-discover-how-these-15-facebook-apps-can-help/"><u>[Updated] In 2024, Sell More, Grow Faster Discover How These 15 Facebook Apps Can Help</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/2024-approved-embracing-the-world-one-post-at-a-time-with-insta-captions/"><u>2024 Approved Embracing the World, One Post at a Time with Insta Captions</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/2024-approved-from-shadowy-fringe-to-front-row-action-gaining-popularity-in-tiktok-unboxings/"><u>2024 Approved From Shadowy Fringe to Front Row Action Gaining Popularity in TikTok Unboxings</u></a></li>
+<li><a href="https://win-online.techidaily.com/adjust-your-personal-preferences-using-the-windows-control-panel-a-step-by-step-guide-tips-from-yl-computing/"><u>Adjust Your Personal Preferences Using the Windows Control Panel: A Step-by-Step Guide - Tips From YL Computing</u></a></li>
+<li><a href="https://win-data.techidaily.com/avoid-data-loss-build-a-robust-recovery-drive-for-windows-computers-in-just-4-simple-steps-zdnet/"><u>Avoid Data Loss: Build a Robust Recovery Drive for Windows Computers in Just 4 Simple Steps | ZDNET</u></a></li>
-<li><a href="https://video-screen-grab.techidaily.com/updated-pinnacle-pathfinders-the-ultimate-10-game-guide-for-2024/"><u>[Updated] Pinnacle Pathfinders The Ultimate 10 Game Guide for 2024</u></a></li>
+<li><a href="https://instagram-clips.techidaily.com/boosting-instagram-visibility-the-ultimate-guide-to-puzzle-feeds-for-2024/"><u>Boosting Instagram Visibility The Ultimate Guide to Puzzle Feeds for 2024</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/5-solutions-for-tecno-pop-8-unlock-without-password-by-drfone-android/"><u>5 Solutions For Tecno Pop 8 Unlock Without Password</u></a></li>
-<li><a href="https://win-online.techidaily.com/can-pushing-your-processors-limits-lead-to-higher-malfunction-risks-insights-from-yl-computing/"><u>Can Pushing Your Processor's Limits Lead to Higher Malfunction Risks?
-Insights From YL Computing</u></a></li>
-<li><a href="https://win-online.techidaily.com/how-to-utilize-windows-defender-for-external-hardware-scans-insights-from-yl-computings-expertise/"><u>How to Utilize Windows Defender for External Hardware Scans - Insights From YL Computing's Expertise</u></a></li>
-<li><a href="https://win-online.techidaily.com/identifying-the-causes-behind-your-failing-disk-drive-with-yl-computing-solutions/"><u>Identifying the Causes Behind Your Failing Disk Drive with YL Computing Solutions</u></a></li>
-<li><a href="https://win-online.techidaily.com/immediate-actions-for-potential-hard-drive-issues-advice-by-professionals-at-yl-software-and-computing/"><u>Immediate Actions for Potential Hard Drive Issues: Advice by Professionals at YL Software and Computing</u></a></li>
+<li><a href="https://win-online.techidaily.com/can-you-remove-windows-defender-from-your-pc-expert-advice-by-yl-computing/"><u>Can You Remove Windows Defender From Your PC? - Expert Advice by YL Computing</u></a></li>
+<li><a href="https://apple-account.techidaily.com/in-2024-how-to-get-the-apple-id-verification-code-on-iphone-se-in-the-best-ways-by-drfone-ios/"><u>In 2024, How To Get the Apple ID Verification Code On iPhone SE in the Best Ways</u></a></li>
-<li><a href="https://location-social.techidaily.com/in-2024-proven-ways-in-how-to-hide-location-on-life360-for-oppo-k11-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Proven Ways in How To Hide Location on Life360 For Oppo K11 5G | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-mirror-pc-screen-to-realme-narzo-60x-5g-phones-drfone-by-drfone-android/"><u>In 2024, How to Mirror PC Screen to Realme Narzo 60x 5G Phones? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-after-switching-from-honor-x50i-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data After Switching From Honor X50i to Latest Samsung | Dr.fone</u></a></li>
+<li><a href="https://win-online.techidaily.com/navigating-the-risks-of-bitcoin-and-altcoins-tips-by-yl-software-professionals/"><u>Navigating the Risks of Bitcoin and Altcoins: Tips by YL Software Professionals</u></a></li>
+<li><a href="https://win-online.techidaily.com/navigating-turbulent-markets-key-factors-when-investing-in-gold-amidst-fluctuating-prices-tips-from-yl-computing/"><u>Navigating Turbulent Markets: Key Factors When Investing in Gold Amidst Fluctuating Prices - Tips From YL Computing</u></a></li>
+<li><a href="https://win-online.techidaily.com/resetting-and-repairing-network-interface-controller-issues-on-windows-systems-with-yl-expertise/"><u>Resetting and Repairing Network Interface Controller Issues on Windows Systems with YL Expertise</u></a></li>
+<li><a href="https://eaxpv-info.techidaily.com/step-by-step-guide-adding-videos-to-your-instagram-on-a-computer-pc-or-mac/"><u>Step-by-Step Guide: Adding Videos to Your Instagram on a Computer (PC or Mac)</u></a></li>
+<li><a href="https://win-online.techidaily.com/transferring-documents-between-drives-a-step-by-step-guide-by-yl-computing/"><u>Transferring Documents Between Drives: A Step-by-Step Guide by YL Computing</u></a></li>
-<li><a href="https://win-online.techidaily.com/precision-in-every-scan-how-to-perfectly-calibrate-your-scanner-with-yl-software-solutions/"><u>Precision in Every Scan: How to Perfectly Calibrate Your Scanner with YL Software Solutions</u></a></li>
+<li><a href="https://win-online.techidaily.com/ultimate-guide-to-boosting-computer-speed-master-the-art-of-fine-tuning-system-preferences-with-yl-software-solutions/"><u>Ultimate Guide to Boosting Computer Speed: Master the Art of Fine-Tuning System Preferences with YL Software Solutions</u></a></li>
-<li><a href="https://tech-recovery.techidaily.com/step-by-step-guide-turning-onoff-the-touch-typing-screen-keyboard-on-windows-10/"><u>Step-by-Step Guide: Turning On/Off the Touch Typing Screen Keyboard on Windows 10</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/the-full-laptop-screencapture-experience-for-2024/"><u>The Full Laptop ScreenCapture Experience for 2024</u></a></li>
-<li><a href="https://win-online.techidaily.com/yl-software-solutions-a-comprehensive-guide-to-identifying-and-troubleshooting-your-computers-processor-errors/"><u>YL Software Solutions: A Comprehensive Guide to Identifying and Troubleshooting Your Computer’s Processor Errors</u></a></li>
+<li><a href="https://win-online.techidaily.com/understanding-and-fixing-your-sound-problems-with-tips-from-yl-software-professionals/"><u>Understanding and Fixing Your Sound Problems with Tips From YL Software Professionals</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/what-is-the-best-pokemon-for-pokemon-pvp-ranking-on-asus-rog-phone-8-drfone-by-drfone-virtual-android/"><u>What is the best Pokemon for pokemon pvp ranking On Asus ROG Phone 8? | Dr.fone</u></a></li>
+<li><a href="https://win-online.techidaily.com/yl-softwares-tutorial-tweaking-energy-management-in-windows-control-panel/"><u>YL Software's Tutorial: Tweaking Energy Management in Windows Control Panel</u></a></li>
 </ul></div>